Asian business owner

 On June 1, Qingjian Shi began her role as the first-ever Director of the Asian Business Empowerment Council.
 Qingjian joins ABEC after serving as Chief Operating Officer and Chief Program Officer at Tech Goes Home, a nonprofit dedicated to bridging the digital divide that posed a significant barrier to opportunity and success for thousands of students, workers, and families.

-As Director, Q.J. will shape, communicate, and execute on ABEC's vision to support and empower the Asian American business community and strengthen workforce development opportunities, cultivating and coordinating a vibrant community of business owners, entrepreneurs, service providers, and advocates.
+As Executive Director, Q.J. will shape, communicate, and execute on ABEC's vision to support and empower the Asian American business community and strengthen workforce development opportunities, cultivating and coordinating a vibrant community of business owners, entrepreneurs, service providers, and advocates.

 Needs of the AAPI Business Community: